RedVeil/no_sql_db/README.md

 7. Create another Database with the password 1111
 8. run create_db_old.py to see our original data model
 9. run create_db.py to see our current neo4j data model

+Both images for the data models are also in the root folder.